fanyang805/fanyang.github.io/_projects/path-planning/path-planning.md

 3. `get_heuristic(cell, goal):` Estimate cost for moving from cell to goal based on heuristic.
 The cost is equal to the Euclidean distance between the `cell` and `goal` multiplied by a constant factor.

-4. `run_path_planning(occ_map, start, goal)`: Implement overall procedures mentioned above.
+4. `run_path_planning(occ_map, start, goal)`: Implement overall procedures described above.
 The previous two functions are called to compute the tentative cost of the neighbors.

 ## Results